 Figure 1.
 Drawing of the Palamenco Petroglyph.
 A: According to Núñez Jiménez (1968: Fig. 1053).
 B: According to me.
 Drawings © by Maarten van Hoek.

 Shortly after the publication of the falsified photo the author acted respectably and ethically admitted the malpractice and – what is even more honourable – he apologised in public on the internet.
 Unfortunately the book in which the falsification was published, is still available and thus still offers misleading information.
 It is a matter of integrity (an internal mechanism that an increasing number of people seem to have lost or simply prefer to ignore) to acknowledge, expose and fight falsifications and fake news, especially as in this chaotic century – writing July 2022 – fake news and outrageous lies are dangerously booming.
 Lies even “justified” a most disgusting “peace” invasion (a war started by the Russians).
-The only (huge) difference between fabricated Z-photos and the falsified “photos” of Majes petroglyphs is a matter of scale!
+The only (huge) difference between fabricated Z-photos and falsified illustrations of rock art images is a matter of scale!

 *